• Skip to primary navigation

 How did you find your best clients?

 To deal with this frustration, I had to determine what I wanted in a client.
 So, I created an "Ideal Client" list.
 This is where I listed all the characteristics of my ideal client.
 This helped me focus on what I wanted to specialize in as well.
 My Solutions Consultation was born from this process.
-It worked out since I focus more of my energy on small business help and less on physical home organizing over the last several years.
+It worked out since I have focused more of my energy on small business help and less on physical home organizing over the last several years.

 YES, here are some tips I learned that would help you: